JerryWu-code/SusGen/README.md

 You could download the data in our huggingface repository via this [link](https://huggingface.co/datasets/WHATX/susgen-30k), and put it under the folder /data/susgen/.

 ### Training
+Description to be finished.
 ```

 ```

 ### Evaluation
+Description to be finished.
 ```

 ```